patrick-men/argo-sync/README.md

 - Work on branch called "testing"
 - Work in directory "apps/dev"
+- Once done:
+    - Move to own directory in apps
-- Once done, PR to main
+    - PR to main